Frequently Asked Questions

 A champion tier is determined with an algorithm which takes win rate, pick rate, and weighted ban rate into account to assign the champion to a tier that displays how effective that champion is at winning in this patch’s meta.
 We factor in pick rate and ban rate to help the user understand whether a champion is only good because one tricks play it, or if it is simply OP in the current patch.

 How do you determine champion roles?

 We start with the Riot API which assigns each champion in a game to a role.
 However, the reported roles are not always correct.
 This fact always surprises people.
 However, if you think about your personal experience with level 1 fiesta invades, role swaps, junglers forgetting smite and a host of other factors, it is easy to see how the API can be wrong at times.
 We created an algorithm that mimics a human heuristic for determining roles and we believe the algorithm is correct 99.9% of the time.
 This algorithm is what allows us to confidently provide real statistical insight into Korean bronze Vayne jungle builds.
-We don’t care how sparse the data is because we know we s section for any champion.
+We don’t care how sparse the data is because we are showing you exactly what happened.
+You can fact check for yourself by perusing our pro builds section for any champion.
 In each match, we have a post match section and we list the players involved in role order.
 First player is top, next is jungle, then mid, then adc and lastly support.
 You will see that our classifications always pass the eye test, regardless of whether there were two smites, no smites, 3 teleports, 4 marksmen or anything other fiesta you can think of.